ahandsel/articles/Garoon_to_Apple/Garoon_to_Apple-devTo.md

-# Import a Garoon Event to Apple Calendar Bookmarklet
+# Export a Garoon Event to Apple Calendar Bookmarklet

 ## Usage